 Peru is building a name for itself as one of Latin America’s most attractive emerging markets to do business.
 It was one of the region’s fastest-growing economies between 2002-2013, averaging 6.1% annual growth during this period.
 Over the medium term, growth is expected to sit at a healthy 4%.
 Increased international connectivity, public investment and business confidence keeps investors’ attention on Peru.
+Registering a cargo airline in Peru might be your business’ next best step.

 The country’s booming tourism industry and accessibility by foreign business are of high significance to the government.
 Peru’s viability as a Latin American holiday and business destination offers a new hoard of travellers for airline services to provide for.
 Capitalize on Peru’s growing commercial and aesthetic attractiveness by introducing new flights for goods and people movement.